dhealy05/semen_and_semantics/readme.md

 To work with embeddings, you will need an OpenAI API key.
 Set it with export OPENAI_API_KEY={...}.

+## Title Accuracy

+Do the titles reflect the actual contents of the videos?

+Generally: yes.

+You can verify by running "run_title_accuracy.py" in data_analysis, which will create a blank JSON of video titles with a blank "title_accuracy" field, to be filled in by a human reviewer.

+I conducted my own review, which you can find in "analysis_results/title_accuracy_logs"; many older titles have dead URLs, but of those that remain (typically more recent videos), I find that "pure SEO effects" are not very common, and that the title is a reasonable descriptor of the video contents.

 ## Calculating Yearly Centroids

 We calculate the representative porn for a year like so: